wp-cli/handbook/restful/index.md

 ## A more RESTful WP-CLI

-*Landing page last updated: 4 February, 2016*
+*Landing page last updated: April 14, 2016*

 WP-CLI's mission is to be, quantitatively, the *fastest* interface for developers to manage WordPress.
 "A more RESTful WP-CLI" is a [Kickstarter-backed](https://www.kickstarter.com/projects/danielbachhuber/a-more-restful-wp-cli/description) project to unlock the potential of the [WordPress REST API](http://v2.wp-api.org/) at the command line.
 This funding supports 283 hours of [Daniel Bachhuber](http://danielbachhuber.com/)'s time towards making improvements to WP-CLI and the WP REST API.